DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README - World of AI.md

 #### Sneak peek into AI in Healthcare
 Most of the medical and healthcare-related advancements  are powered by AI such as
-	o		Enhanced the precision of robot-assisted surgery o		Clinical research and developmets - such as Clinical trials o		Automated analysis of cardiac MRI scans/ CT scan/ MRI scans /X rays for assisting radiologists o		Automated, Sensitive,, Cost-effective Intervention and personalize treatment
+- Enhanced the precision of robot-assisted surgery
+- Clinical research and developmets - such as Clinical trials
+- Automated analysis of cardiac MRI scans/ CT scan/ MRI scans /X rays for assisting radiologists
+- Automated, Sensitive,, Cost-effective Intervention and personalize treatment

+Interesting tidbit -
-Interesting tidbit - 	**AI is better than many dermatologists at diagnosing skin cancer.**
+- **AI is better than many dermatologists at diagnosing skin cancer.**
-In a study published in the leading cancer journal  - **Annals of Oncology, Y2018** -
+- In a study published in the leading cancer journal  - **Annals of Oncology, Y2018** -
 	- Dermatologists were only **86.6% accurate at diagnosing skin cancer**,
 	- while the computer was able to diagnose issues with a **95% accuracy**.
 It was also quoted in **Fortune magazine published in Y2018**.

 #### Sneak peek intoAI in Finance